-It’s ironic that the first item on the list is Filipino Time, our natural tendency to be late.
-We are so obnoxious about other people’s time that we invented a nickname for being late and made it a national identity.
+It’s ironic that the first item on the list is Filipino time, our tendency to be late.
+We're so obnoxious about failing to respect other people’s time that we've even invented a nickname for it and made it a national identity.

-This type of behavior indicates laziness, and you’ll definitely get nowhere if you don’t change it this instant.
-Successful people didn’t wait for success to come to them, you know.
+This type of behavior indicates laziness, and you’ll get nowhere if you don’t change it this instant.
+Successful people don’t wait for success to come to them, you know.

-Add the fact that smartphones distract us on a regular basis and we got ourselves a generation of slackers.
+Add the fact that smartphones always distract us, and we have ourselves a generation of slackers.
 Not really a good Filipino trait to have if you want to succeed in life.

 Read more: Bad Money Habits That Ruin Your Credit Score